Musawick/WebProject/MainWeb/readmesaki.txt

 upload ur code in this directory.
-EDIT app.py! ill get the templates ready in templates.
+Download and EDIT app.py! ill get the templates ready in templates.